Although it’s important to understand where we do and don’t have power and privilege, it’s also important to learn about solidarity.

 You get more joy from hanging out together than you would if you were by yourself.
 It’s like a football team where they don’t have any star players but they work really well together – like Leicester City that one* time.
 The whole is greater than the sum of its parts.

 Sadly, the people in charge do think that pie should only be so big.
 They want to make the pie ‘so big’ and make us fight each other for slices.
-That’s what happens when one oppressed group oppress another.
+This results in one oppressed group oppressing another.
 But if we keep asking ‘Who’s Up?’ and standing up for each other we can make the pie bigger.
+Making the pie bigger is not an act of charity, it’s good for us too.
+We will enjoy the pie more if others also have pie.

 *Derby County have won the league twice, so ….